kupl/SeamFuzz-Artifact/README.md

 * Note that running the command above may not work properly due to memory/CPU issues.
 In this case, please reduce the number of trials (-t options) or evaluate some parts of the benchmarks (reducing the number of benchmarks evaluating at one time).

 ### Result
-After running each script file, `result` directory is produced in the current directory.
+After running `run_fuzzbench.sh` script file, `result` directory is produced in the current directory.
 The details are as follows:

 ```